blueshark-14/watchdog-cpp/README.md

 - Some integration and UI tests may still require manual verification.
 - Automated unit tests cover core logic and components, but not all possible edge cases or real-world scenarios.
+- On Linux, `bringToForeground` and `isProcessInForeground` are not implemented due to platform limitations.

 ---